-The Leavenworth County Health Department reported 14 new cases of COVID-19 in the county.
+The Leavenworth County Health Department reported 14 new COVID-19 cases in the county on Wednesday.

-Seven Leavenworth County residents, including four LCF inmates, have died as a result of COVID-19.
+Nine Leavenworth County residents, including four LCF inmates, have died from complications from COVID-19.